1976 Fun Facts and Trivia

 In 1976, Tonight's The Night was the most popular song, Happy Days (ABC) was the most popular TV show, and All the President’s Men was the most popular film.
 One Flew Over the Cuckoo’s Nest won an Oscar for Best Picture, Miloš Forman (One Flew Over the Cuckoo’s Nest) won an Academy Award for Best Director, and The Mary Tyler Moore Show won its second straight Emmy for Outstanding Comedy Series.

-Here are some more fast history facts from 1976: Bubbling Brown Sugar opened on Broadway, “far out” was slang for awesome, and Michael and Jennifer were favorite baby names.
+What are some more facts and events that defined 1976?
+Bubbling Brown Sugar opened on Broadway, “far out” was slang for awesome, and Michael and Jennifer were favorite baby names.
 The Pittsburgh Steelers were the Super Bowl champs, the Cincinnati Reds won the World Series, and the Montreal Canadiens clinched the Stanley Cup.

 Famous people in the news back in 1976 included Gerald Ford, Jimmy Carter, George Washington, Harold Wilson, James Callaghan, Queen Elizabeth II, Steve Jobs, Steve Wozniak, Barbara Walters, Jane Pauley, Miloš Forman, Jack Nicholson, Louise Fletcher, Barbara Streisand, Kris Kristofferson, Mary Tyler Moore, Natalie Cole, Milton Friedman, Saul Bellow, Edna Lewis, Hank Aaron, and Reggie Jackson.